Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Introduction

-The performance of these error correction codes used during reconciliation determines both the achievable secret key rates (SKRs) and distance for the CV-QKD protocol.
-Therefore, the error correction codes used have long blocklengths such that they operate close to the Shannon capacity \cite{yang2023information}.
-Additionally, because of the low signal-to-noise ratio (SNR) of the quantum channel, the rates of the error correction codes are low, making the decoding of these codes complex \cite{Milicevic_2018}.
-In \cite{mani2021multiedge, gumucs2021low} low rate low-density parity-check (LDPC) codes were designed for reconciliation, Raptor codes have been studied in \cite{Zhou2019}, Polar codes have been studied in \cite{Jouguet2012}, and recently LDPC codes concatenated with Polar codes have been proposed in \cite{cao2023ic}.
-Because the decoding of these codes is complex, the information throughput is significantly lower compared to the rest of the CV-QKD system, hence limiting the practically achievable key rates.
+The performance of these error-correction codes used during reconciliation determines both the achievable secret key rates (SKRs) and the distance of the CV-QKD protocol.
+Therefore, the error-correcting codes used have long blocklengths, operating close to the Shannon capacity \cite{yang2023information}.
+Additionally, due to the low signal-to-noise ratio (SNR) of the quantum channel, the error-correction code rates are low, making their decoding complex \cite{Milicevic_2018}.
+In \cite{mani2021multiedge, gumucs2021low}, low-rate low-density parity-check (LDPC) codes were designed for reconciliation.
+Raptor codes have been studied in \cite{Zhou2019}, Polar codes have been studied in \cite{Jouguet2012}, and recently LDPC codes concatenated with Polar codes have been proposed in \cite{cao2023ic}.
+Because the decoding of these codes is complex, the information throughput is significantly lower than in the rest of the CV-QKD system, thereby limiting the practically achievable key rates.

-The reconciliation efficiency $\beta$ plays a big role in the performance of a CV-QKD system.
-The reconciliation efficiency is a measure of how close the error correction performance is to the Shannon capacity and is defined as the rate of the code $R$ divided by the capacity $I_{AB}$ of the quantum channel.
+The reconciliation efficiency, $\beta$, plays a significant role in the performance of a CV-QKD system.
+The reconciliation efficiency is a measure of how close the error-correction performance is to the Shannon capacity and is defined as the code rate $R$ divided by the quantum channel capacity $I_{AB}$.
 Normally, the assumption is that $\beta$ is bounded by 1, as it is impossible to reliably transmit information at a higher rate than the Shannon capacity \cite{shannon1948mathematical}.
-During reconciliation, the frame error rate (FER), which is the fraction of frames which are rejected, of the error correction is allowed to be high, as we can simply discard any incorrectly decoded frame.
-Therefore, if we operate at a high FER, it is possible to reliably transmit information using error correction codes with $\beta > 1$ without violating the Shannon capacity \cite{Shannon1950}.
+During reconciliation, the frame error rate (FER) of the error correction is the fraction of frames which are rejected.
+In many works \cite{Milicevic_2018,gumucs2023adaptive,Jouguet2012}, this FER is allowed to be arbitrarily high, as we can simply discard any incorrectly decoded frame.
+On the other hand, the Shannon limit holds when an arbitrarily low FER is desired.
+Therefore, if high FER is allowed, it is possible to transmit data using error correction codes with $\beta > 1$ without violating the Shannon limit.
+The total amount of reliably transmitted data is below the Shannon limit because of the high FER.